RohanSogani/autoGrader/README.md

 # autoGrader
 <strong>Problem Description</strong>
-Attempts to reduce the task of manually grading over 190+ students coding assignment submissions.\
+Attempts to reduce the task of manually grading over 190+ students C++ coding assignment submissions.\
 Students submit their programs via the handin command.\
 Each student has a folder containing the .tar file of all the related file to the assignment.\